Constraining tachyonic inflationary \beta-exponential model with Continuous Spontaneous Localization collapse scheme: Introduction

-This scenario has been extensively discussed \citep{SUDARSKY,SUD}, whose proposed solution is developed from the self-induced collapse hypothesis, i.e., one considers a specific scheme by which a self induced collapse of the wave function is taken as the mechanism by which inhomogeneities and anisotropies arise at each particular scale.
-In the present work, we will focus on the Continuous Spontaneous Localization (CSL) model.
-In this case, we establish a formalism, known as the CSL approach, for the slow-roll inflationary scenario in the context of tachyonic inflation, aiming, thus, to obtain the spectra of scalar and tensor perturbations.
-Then, using observational data from Planck \citep{PLANCK,PLANCK2018} we find constraints for the parameters of the $\beta$-exponential potential and CSL theoretical model.
+This scenario has been extensively discussed \citep{Perez_2006,doi:10.1142/S0218271811018937}, whose proposed solution is developed from the self-induced collapse hypothesis, i.e., one considers a specific scheme by which a self induced collapse of the wave function is taken as the mechanism by which inhomogeneities and anisotropies arise at each particular scale.
+In the present work, we will focus on the Continuous Spontaneous Localization (CSL) model \citep{PhysRevLett.124.080402,Martin2021,Martin:2021lje}.
+In this case, we establish a formalism, known as the CSL approach (see Refs. \citep{Leon_2021, GLEON} and references therein), for the slow-roll inflationary scenario in the context of tachyonic inflation, aiming, thus, to obtain the spectra of scalar and tensor perturbations.
+Then, using observational data from Planck \citep{PLANCK,PLANCK2018}, and from the Atacama Cosmology Telescope (ACT) Data Release 6 (DR6) \citep{calabrese2025atacamacosmologytelescopedr6}, we find constraints for the parameters of the $\beta$-exponential potential and CSL theoretical model.
+The recent ACT results refine the Planck measurements, achieving sensitivity comparable to that of the Planck legacy dataset, particularly in verifying the near-scale-invariance of primordial scalar perturbations.

 This paper is organized as follows.
-In Section II, we briefly review the tachyon inflation and discuss its features, specifically applied to the $\beta$-potential model, as well as the quantum treatment with the semiclassical gravity approximation.
-From the Planck $2018$ baseline analysis, in addition to BK18 \& BAO data, we get constraining the $\beta$-parameter.
-In Section III, we discuss the CSL scheme and apply it to a tachyonic inflationary model to obtain the scalar power spectrum for all modes.
-In Section IV, we present the results of our analysis and find constraints on the collapse- and $\beta$-parameters by analyzing the current observational data for the scalar spectral index as well as the tensor-to-scalar ratio.
-Finally, in Section V, we summarize the main results and present the final remarks.
+In Sec.
+II, we briefly review the tachyon inflation and discuss its features, specifically applied to the $\beta$-potential model, as well as the quantum treatment with the semiclassical gravity approximation.
+From the Planck $2018$ baseline analysis, in addition to BK18 \& BAO data and ACT DR6 data, we get constraining the $\beta$-parameter.
+In Sec.
+III, we discuss the CSL scheme and apply it to a tachyonic inflationary model to obtain the scalar power spectrum for all modes.
+In Sec.
+IV, we present the results of our analysis and find constraints on the collapse- and $\beta$-parameters by analyzing the current observational data for the scalar spectral index as well as the tensor-to-scalar ratio.
+Finally, in Sec.
+V, we summarize the main results and present the final remarks.
 Throughout this work we use $\hbar=1$ and the metric signature is $\left(-,+,+,+\right)$.